Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Traveling to Versailles on your own?
 Book a ticket with a reserved time slot for fast entry:

-If you're like many visitors, the opulent Palace and its vast Estate and Gardens may be near the top of famous attractions you want to see during your time in the City of Light.
+If you're like many visitors, the opulent Palace and its vast estate and gardens may be near the top of famous attractions you want to see during your time in the City of Light.

-And for good reasons.
-The spectacular architecture, lavish interiors, and magnificent gardens of the Château de Versailles and its surrounding Estate dazzle and enchant visitors today just as they did when the French monarchy called it "home."
 From Louis "The Sun King" XIV who created the Palace to the doomed Louis XVI and Marie-Antoinette who fled in disgrace to escape an angry mob on the eve of the French Revolution, each generation of kings and queens contributed to the over-the-top luxury you see today.

 Here's what you'll find in this article:

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
-Learn more
+Thank you for your support!!!

 1. How to Get from Paris to Versailles with a Tour Group